Taiki-San/Rakshata/README.md

 ##Building

-Rakshata require a non-trivial amount of dependencies, which are included in the repository but packed in an archive.
+Rakshata requires a non-trivial amount of dependencies, which are included in the repository but packed in an archive.
 In order to build Rakshata, you need to decompress Frameworks/Frameworks.zip and in OS X/Libraries/include.zip.
-Please note that the content of Frameworks.zip need to be directly in Frameworks/ (and not in Frameworks/Frameworks/*.frameworks).
+Please note that the content of Frameworks.zip need to be directly in Frameworks/ (and not in Frameworks/Frameworks/).

 ##Contributing

-You can chat with the dev team on IRC on freenode, #Rakshata
+You can chat with the dev team on IRC on freenode, #Rakshata.

 ###Coding style